Zeph-T/webkriti/README.md

 # TECHOTSAV
-This is a whole front end and backend source code for my project in webkriti contest.I have used NODEJS,JAVASCRIPT,HTML,PARTICLEJS,CSS,MYSQL to build this app.
+This is a whole front end and backend source code for my project in webkriti contest.I have used NODEJS,JAVASCRIPT,HTML,EJS,PARTICLEJS,CSS,MYSQL to build this app.